rohitsharma06596/lmu/docs/getting-started.rst

 These can be installed either through
 Python's own package manager, ``pip``.

-- Additional decoder solvers and other speedups require SciPy and scikit-learn.
+- Additional Legendre initializer requires SciPy.
 - Running the test suite requires pytest, Matplotlib, and Jupyter.
 - Building the documentation requires